sandip-31/Todo_App/README.md

-This is a contact management app with Charts and Maps using ReactJS, TypeScript, TailwindCSS, and React Router v6.
+This is a todo app using ReactJS, TypeScript, TailwindCSS, and React Router v6.
 ## Available Scripts

 In the project directory, you can run: